Eri9898/osTicket-Installation/README.md

 If HTTPS is configured with a valid certficate you can also confirm port 443 is open and cn handle encrypted traffic.
 <br />
 6. Next you must install a PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi).
-Download the file then Open the file to install it.
+Download the file then Open the file to install it. https://drive.google.com/file/d/1RHsNd4eWIOwaNpj3JW4vzzmzNUH86wY_/view?usp=share_link

-https://drive.google.com/file/d/1RHsNd4eWIOwaNpj3JW4vzzmzNUH86wY_/view?usp=share_link
+*** PHP manager for IIS provides a GUI to configure PHP based web apps like osTicket.
+PHP support can be enabled on IIS without needing to be manually edit comnfig files or use command line tools.
 </p>
 <br />
 7. Follow the same procedure for downloading a rewrite module (rewrite_amd64_en-US.msi). https://drive.google.com/file/d/1tIK9GZBKj1JyUP87eewxgdNqn9pZmVmY/view?usp=share_link
+*** rewrite modules help organize and secure web traffic and more.
 </p>
 <br />
 8. Next install PHP (php-7.3.8-nts-Win32-VC15-x86.zip) https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view?usp=share_link
+*** osTicket is a PHP based app, so installing PHP helps IIS to properly process the code within osTicket's files.
+Without this IIS can't understand or run osTicket basically.
 </p>
 <br />
 </p>
 <br />
 <img src="https://imgur.com/yA0dnbM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 9. Create a new file named "PHP" for PHP on the local harddrive., unzip the PHP contents into C:/PHP
+*** Unzipping the PHP file into a folder on the local drive (C:\PHP) gives IIS a static, reliable location to find the PHP executables and configuration files.
+This setup keeps everything organized and is important for properly linking PHP to FastCGI, which is how IIS processes PHP scripts efficiently.
+FastCGI basically translate's osTicket's PHP codes so that IIS understands them and can execute.
 </p>
 <br />
 10. Next download Microsoft Visual C + + (VC_redist.x86.exe.)